How do I file an extension for taxes?

-You can file an extension for your taxes by filing Form 4868 with the IRS online or by mail.
-This must be done by the tax filing due date, typically April 15.
-Filing an extension for your taxes gives you an additional six months to prepare your return no matter the reason you need the extra time.
+You can file an extension for your taxes by submitting Form 4868 with the IRS online or by mail.
+This must be done by the tax filing due date.
+Filing an extension for your taxes gives you additional months to prepare your return no matter the reason you need the extra time.

 When some taxpayers ask, “How do I get an extension for my taxes?” they might be thinking of the taxes owed and not the return itself.

-If think or know you’ll owe, you should estimate your tax liability and pay the amount due when you file Form 4868.
-Keep in mind, filing an extension is not a bad thing.
-Not paying on time or enough, however, may cost you.
+- If you think or know you’ll owe, you should estimate your tax liability and pay the amount due when you file Form 4868.

 - If you don’t pay the full amount you owe, the IRS will charge you interest on the unpaid balance until you pay the full amount.